vincetardy/frontend/code_guidelines.md

 These guidelines outline the Forward Partners coding style for a constructing a good CSS architecture.

-This is a living document, and as such will be continually updated and improved.
+**This is a living document, and as such will be continually updated and improved.**

 This document aims to:

-1. Ensure code consistsency between the different Forward Partners projects; and
+1. ensure code consistsency between the different Forward Partners projects; and
-2. Establish best practices for internal and external developers to follow.
+2. establish best practices for internal and external developers to follow.

 ## Contents